 My name is Tim White, and I’m an electrical engineer.
 I've created this website to practice project documentation as well as to share my day-to-day activities, travels, and personal interests with anyone interested in reading them.

-I use Emmet, SASS, and Twig to lessen the amount of time it takes for me to make content and design changes.
-I have experimented with front-end frameworks like Angular, but they tend to be a bit overkill for my static content.
-Alongside making the coding easier, I also try to follow the Google web design fundamentals, enabling a more enjoyable and accessible experience for you, the reader!
+I use Emmet, SASS, and Twig for updating speed and have experimented with front-end frameworks like Angular, but they tend to be a bit overkill for the static content here.
+Alongside making implementation easier, I also try to follow Google's web design fundamentals, enabling a more enjoyable and accessible experience for you, the reader!

 Design & Content

 The original design of the site was focused around a responsive layout, allowing users on all devices to have a stable viewing experience; however, after a few years I have decided that it’s more important to have meaningful content with a simple design.
 My new focus will be on just that.

 Most of the content here revolves around information about myself including my work experience, education, research, music, life lessons, and some of my hobby projects.
 I have created a feed for any updates to the site that you can find here.

 To share with you a little more about myself – I tend to value the little things in life, and as such I try to keep things simple.
 I would say that I’m a minimalist at heart and only slightly a consumerist in the real world.
 I tend to spend a lot of time reworking and optimizing my work, which is why this site has gone through probably ten different redesigns and rewrites.
 I love to learn and to teach.
 I love and live with my better-half, our two cats, bearded dragon, and corn snake in Raleigh, North Carolina, and I am a huge fan of all outdoor recreation.